Indian shares end lower on financials drag, profit taking

 However, Tuesday and Wednesday’s sessions recorded a pullback as investors locked in gains ahead of Thursday’s expiry for the monthly contracts of June.

-The Nifty Bank Index (.NSEBANK) fell 0.49%, posting its fifth session of losses in six.
-Private-sector lender ICICI Bank (ICBK.NS) lost 1% and was among the top drags on the Nifty 50.
+The Nifty Bank Index fell 0.49%, posting its fifth session of losses in six.
+Private-sector lender ICICI Bank lost 1% and was among the top drags on the Nifty 50.

-Maruti Suzuki (MRTI.NS) rose 2.3% and was the top boost to the Nifty 50, while India's largest motorcycle maker, Hero MotoCorp (HROM.NS), added as much as 3% after it said it would increase the prices of its motorcycles and scooters from July 1.
+Maruti Suzuki rose 2.3% and was the top boost to the Nifty 50, while India’s largest motorcycle maker, Hero MotoCorp, added as much as 3% after it said it would increase the prices of its motorcycles and scooters from July 1.

 Our Standards: The Thomson Reuters Trust Principles.